crossplane/crossplane/docs/composition.md

 resource would allow your application operators to configure only the settings that _your_ organisation needs - perhaps engine version and storage size.
 All other settings are deferred to a selectable composition representing a configuration class like "production" or "staging".
+Compositions can hide infrastructure complexity and include policy guardrails so that applications can easily and safely consume the infrastructure they need, while conforming to your organisational best-practices.

 > Note that composition is an **experimental** feature of Crossplane.
 Refer to
 > [Current Limitations] for information on functionality that is planned but not